AllKind/iptables-bash_completion/README.md

 - Show and complete commands and options.
 - Show and complete matches, targets and builtin and/or user-defined chains.
-- Dynamicyally retrieve, show and complete: set names, services, protocols, active interfaces, cpu numbers, routing realms, user and group names, NFLOG logging groups, tc classes.
+- Dynamically retrieve, show and complete: set names, services, protocols, active interfaces, cpu numbers, routing realms, user and group names, NFLOG logging groups, tc classes.
 - Show and complete various arguments for matches and targets (those which are in any way predictable).